Skip to content

 First-class VS Code support.

-The extension wraps the built-in language server, so findings stream into native diagnostics as you save — severities mapped to Errors, Warnings, Hints, with click-to-navigate.
+Published on the VS Code Marketplace (v0.3.0).
+The extension wraps the built-in language server, so findings stream into native diagnostics in real time as you save — severities mapped to Errors, Warnings, Hints, with click-to-navigate.
 Analyze, explain a rule, open an HTML report, or check the health score without leaving the editor.

 Snowbros Atlas HTML report — a health scorecard and findings with evidence